uttam-kumar-sahoo/uttam-kumar-sahoo/README.md

 I'm deeply interested in data analytics, business intelligence, and data-driven decision-making.
 I enjoy turning raw data into meaningful insights that can drive performance and strategy.

  **Currently Learning:**
-I’m expanding my skill set in SQL, Python for data analysis, data visualization (Tableau, Power BI), and statistical modeling to solve real-world problems more effectively.lable models.
+I’m expanding my skill set in SQL, Python for data analysis, data visualization (Tableau, Power BI), and statistical modeling to solve real-world problems more effectively.

  **Looking to Collaborate On:**
 Open to collaborating on data analytics projects involving data wrangling, trend analysis, dashboards, or automated reporting especially those that help businesses make smarter decisions.